 Therefore, it is imperative to arrange a smooth transfer of the following month's rent after the closing with the seller or relevant parties involved in the closing process (including attorneys).
 If you promptly submit the Change of Ownership packet immediately after purchasing the property, this should only be a one-time issue affecting the first month following the acquisition.

-Keep in mind if you are buying an occupied property that on the closing statement you should get a prorated credit of rent for the month you are closing in.
-For example if you close on June 15th on your new occupied investment property then the seller should be crediting you at closing 50% of June's rent since you will legally own the property for half of the month and the seller has already collected 100% of the full month's rent.
+It's worth noting that when purchasing an occupied property, the closing statement should reflect a prorated rent credit for the month in which the closing occurs.
+For instance, if you close on June 15th for your newly occupied investment property, the seller should credit you with 50% of June's rent at the closing, considering that you legally own the property for half the month, whereas the seller has already received the full month's rent.